Strongyloidiasis

 • Strongyloides larvae penetrate human skin when people walk barefoot or sit on infested soil.

-• Larvae travel through the bloodstream to the lungs, penetrate the alveoli, ascend the respiratory tract, are swallowed, and then mature in the intestines; adult worms produce ova that hatch in the intestines, releasing larvae; they can develop into infective filariform larvae, which may cause external or internal autoinfection, perpetuating the cycle.
+• Larvae travel through the bloodstream to the lungs, penetrate the alveoli, ascend the respiratory tract, are swallowed, and then mature in the small intestine; adult worms produce ova that hatch in the small intestine, releasing larvae; they can develop into infective filariform larvae, which may cause external or internal autoinfection, perpetuating the cycle.

-• Patients who are coinfected with HTLV-1, who are taking corticosteroids, or who have impaired cell-mediated immunity for other reasons may develop potentially fatal hyperinfection syndrome—disseminated disease involving the lungs, intestines, skin, and other organs that are not part of the parasite’s normal life cycle (eg, central nervous system [CNS], liver, heart).
+• Patients who are coinfected with HTLV-1, who are taking corticosteroids, or who have impaired cell-mediated immunity for other reasons may develop potentially fatal hyperinfection syndrome or disseminated strongyloidiasis involving the lungs, intestines, skin, and other organs that are not part of the parasite’s normal life cycle (eg, central nervous system, liver, heart).

 • Symptoms include rash, pulmonary symptoms (including cough and wheezing), and abdominal pain with diarrhea.

-• For all Strongyloides infections, document cure by repeated stool examinations.
+• For all Strongyloides infections, document cure by repeating stool examinations.

 Drugs Mentioned In This Article